Anti-Mormonism: Official

 Although a position on anti-Mormonism is not part of the official doctrine of the LDS Church, it has been mentioned specifically in a number of general conference talks made by church general authorities.

 Marvin J. Ashton, speaking as a member of the Quorum of the Twelve Apostles, began a fall 1982 conference by relating an experience he had with a protester outside Temple Square.
-He went on to declare "[t]o the world, and especially to members of The Church of Jesus Christ of Latter-day Saints" that "there is no time for contention."
-He then quoted Robert Frost in his prescribed response to anti-Mormonism:
+He went on to declare "[t]o the world, and especially to members of The Church of Jesus Christ of Latter-day Saints" that "there is no time for contention," and encouraged "all our members to refuse to become anti-anti-Mormon.
+In the wise words of old, can we 'live and let live'?"

-The poet Robert Frost once defined education as "the ability to listen to almost anything without losing your temper or your self-confidence."
-Probably we will never be free of those who are openly anti-Mormon.
-Therefore, we encourage all our members to refuse to become anti-anti-Mormon.
-In the wise words of old, can we "live and let live"?

 Carlos E. Asay of the Presidency of the First Quorum of the Seventy spoke in the fall 1981 conference concerning opposition to the LDS Church.
-He describes "Lucifer" as the source of at least some anti-Mormon and apostate groups, relates an experience of a Mormon convert being excommunicated and encourages the avoidance of "those who would tear down your faith.”
+He describes "Lucifer" as the source of at least some anti-Mormonism and apostate groups, relates an experience of a Mormon convert being excommunicated and encourages the avoidance of "those who would tear down your faith.”